Integrable sigma models at RG fixed points: quantisation as affine Gaudin models

 The Lagrangian \eqref{oias8912sa} induces a Poisson structure.
-The classical limit of the commutation relations for the currents forming the quantum ${\cal W}_\infty^{({\rm L})}\otimes {{\cal W}}_\infty^{({\rm R})}$ algebra gives rise to a closed Poisson bracket algebra satisfied by ${T}_m^{({\rm L})}$ and ${{T}}_m^{({\rm R})}$.
-It turns out that the Poisson Brackets (PB) of any left moving field with a right moving one vanishes.
+The fields ${T}_m^{({\rm L})}$ and ${{T}}_m^{({\rm R})}$ turn out to obey a closed Poisson bracket algebra, which can be seen as the classical limit of the commutation relations for the quantum ${\cal W}_\infty^{({\rm L})}\otimes {{\cal W}}_\infty^{({\rm R})}$ algebra.
+The Poisson Brackets (PB) of any left moving field with a right moving one vanishes.
 The first few PB relations involving the set $\{{T}_m^{({\rm L})}\}_{m=2}^\infty$ follow from the explicit expressions \eqref{aosoic98aaaa2}-\eqref{lkkjasknnksmn21} as well as the PBs for the classical parafermions \eqref{asi7812as}.
 A straightforward computation results in:

 where the shortcut notation $T_m = T_m^{({\rm L})}$ and $\partial = \partial_+$ is being used in order to declutter the formula.
 The left moving fields have been treated as a function of one variable $x_+=t+x$ or $y_+=t+y$.
 A similar Poisson algebra, obtained from the one above via the replacement $x\to-x$ and $y\to -y$, is formed by the right moving fields $\{{T}_m^{({\rm R})}\}_{m=2}^\infty$.